Saudi-backed Yemeni government accuses UAE of running secret prison

 Russia has welcomed U.S. President Donald Trump’s new National Security Strategy, calling it largely consistent with Moscow’s own vision, as Washington pushes forward with efforts to broker an end to the war in Ukraine.

-The 33-page document, released this week, uses noticeably softer language toward Russia and does not describe it as a direct threat to the United States.
 It warns instead that Europe faces what it calls “civilisational erasure” and argues that Washington must re-establish strategic stability with Russia to stabilise European economies.
 The strategy also accuses the European Union of blocking U.S. efforts to bring the conflict to an end.

-Kremlin spokesman Dmitry Peskov said the document includes language favouring dialogue over confrontation, in line with positions long expressed by Russian President Vladimir Putin.
+Kremlin spokesman Dmitry Peskov said the text includes language favouring dialogue over confrontation, in line with positions long expressed by Russian President Vladimir Putin.
 He cautioned, however, that implementation would be the real test, warning that plans that look positive on paper often unfold differently in practice.

 Against that backdrop, Trump offered fresh comments on his direct engagement with both sides of the conflict.
 He said he had spoken with Putin and with Ukrainian leaders, including President Volodymyr Zelenskyy.